liaohuqiu/liaohuqiu.github.io/_posts/blog/2014/2014-12-29-android-object-size-dalvik.md

 #### Size of `String`

-String is defined as follow:
+String is defined as follows:

 ```java
 class String {